 We usually structure our time around Universal, Targeted and/or Specialist Levels in Primary Schools.
 This helps provide a framework for us to set measurable targets for SLCN in your school.
-Your Words First Speech and Language Therapist will always begin by discussing the options with you and finally agreeing a comprehensive way forward that will have a measurable and long-term impact.
+Your Words First Therapist will always begin by discussing the options with you and finally agreeing a comprehensive way forward that will have a measurable and long-term impact.

 A few examples of how Words First can work at each level: